18th century sugar plantation

 Luxury St Lucia Resort & Hotel | Viceroy Sugar Beach

-Sugar Beach, A Viceroy Luxury Resort in St. Lucia Where Heaven Meets Earth in a St Lucia Resort & Hotel Our luxury St Lucia resort and hotel is set within over 100 acres of pristine rainforest on the site of an 18th Century sugar plantation and in the embrace of the UNESCO World Heritage-listed Pitons.
+Sugar Beach, A Viceroy Luxury Resort in St. Lucia Where Heaven Meets Earth in a St Lucia Resort & Hotel Our luxury St Lucia resort and hotel is set within over 100 acres of pristine rainforest on the site of an 18th Century sugar plantation and in the embrace of the UN World Heritage-listed Pitons.

 History of Rhodes Hall | Rhodes Beach Resort Negril